jmkeyes/drivel/README.md

     helpers do
       def authorized?(context)
-        context.chat and message.from == 'owner@example.com'
+        context.chat? and message.from == 'owner@example.com'
       end
     end